GetStream/video-angular-concurrent-calls-demo/README.md

 The setup script is server-side and runs once.
 It creates the roles, wires their capabilities onto the call types and the chat channel type, seeds the fixed cast of users, and mints the tokens the browser app reads at startup.

+> **⚠️ Point this at an empty Stream app.** Some of what it writes is **global to the app**, not
+> scoped to this demo: it rewrites the grants _and settings_ of the built-in `default` and
+> `audio_room` call types, the grants of the `messaging` channel type, and the app-level grants of
+> the roles it creates.
+Anything else using that Stream app inherits every one of those changes.
+> The full list is in [What it changes in your Stream app](#what-it-changes-in-your-stream-app) — read it
+> before running this against an app you care about.

 **1. Add your credentials.**